CoolGuyPro1001/MyEngine/CONTRIBUTING.md

 **++/-- on right**

+Variable names like i, j, x are ok

-For nested loops, follow the patern for iterator variable
+For nested loops, try to use naming.
+If you need placeholder variable names use:
 * First loop: i
 * 2nd: i1
 * 3rd: i2

-**Unless the nested loop has to do with coordinates, etc.**
+**For nested loops that handle coordinates, colors, etc. use the approriate names (xyz, rgba)**

-**Just use the patern for nested loops where iterator has not meaning**
+**Just use the pattern for nested loops where iterator has not meaning**

+**Prefer foreach over for**

 **Don't use goto**